 YouTube is a great platform for sharing your photography knowledge with others.
 And while they won’t be paying you directly, building an audience and enabling advertising can create passive income.
-In addition, you can use services like Patreon to get help from your viewers, or simply share your PayPal details to accept donations.
+In addition, you can use services like Patreon to get help from your viewers, or share your PayPal details to accept donations.
 You could even go the formal route and sell your classes and tutorials in digital form.
 This is a great alternative to actual quarantine photography.

 4. Try your hand at macro photography

 If the lock-down doesn’t allow you to see the big picture, focus on the small one.
-We have much to learn from the little things in life and there is beauty to be found in all objects.
+We have much to learn from the little things in life, and beauty is found in all objects.
 Macro photography is about shooting small things up close.
 Surely you have flowers, textured walls, pets, and many other cool-looking objects to use as subjects.

-We have a full article on what macro photography is and how to do it, so give it a read by clicking the button below.
+We have a full article on macro photography and how to do it, so give it a read by clicking the button below.

 5. Shoot some portraits and studio photos

-We know you can’t exactly be receiving guests at home, but shooting portraits can be a very lucrative business and you are home doing nothing.
-Why not start practicing?
+We know you can’t exactly be receiving guests at home, but shooting portraits can be a very lucrative business, and you can get started practicing right now.
 You can set up a studio at home and shoot all kinds of solid background portraits.
-Acquiring cool backdrops is also possible, if you really want to get into it.
+Acquiring cool backdrops is also possible if you really want to get into it.
 You could even start something more interesting, like pet portraits.
 The photo above was shot by our own David Imel in a small room.
 You can do awesome things indoors!

 6. Build a product photography portfolio

 Pick your subject!
 It can be anything anyone would want to sell.
 Got milk?
 Photograph it.
 Throw in some Oreo cookies and make it look like an ad.
 Or shoot your phone.
 Maybe your vacuum cleaner!
-Literally anything that people buy and sell will work.
+Literally, anything that people buy and sell will work.
 I shot the image above with packaging paper and a white table.
 It could even be a solid white background!

 7. Make passive income with stock photography

-Those who like the idea of having passive sources of income should get into stock photography.
+Those who like the idea of passive income should get into stock photography.
 People need photos for advertising, design, content, and more.
-These don’t sell for much, but they can sell multiple times and get you good earnings in the long run.
-It’s not always cost effective to hire a photographer for each shoot, so companies go to stock photography libraries (now online) to find usable images.
+These usually don’t sell for much, but they can sell multiple times and get you good earnings in the long run.
+It’s not always cost-effective to hire a photographer for each shoot, so companies go to stock photography libraries (now online) to find usable images.
 That’s where you come in!

-Much like in product photography, you can shoot stock photos of anything.
-I shot the image above to use on an article showing you what you should and shouldn’t use to clean your phone.
-If a dedicated photographer wasn’t around, the website would have paid for the rights to use a very similar stock photo.
+Much like in product photography, you can shoot stock quarantine photography of anything.
+I shot the image above to use in an article showing you what you should and shouldn’t use to clean your phone.
+If a dedicated photographer weren’t around, the website would have paid for the rights to use a very similar stock photo.
 You could also photograph food, random household items, tools, textures, tech, and more.
-And while the topic is hot, you might even want to shoot some virus-related photos.
+And while the topic is hot, you might even want to shoot some virus-related images.